mesosphere/dcos-docs-site/1.11/networking/load-balancing-vips/index.md

 ## Troubleshooting

-### DC/OS Overlay Virtual Network
+### Duplicate IP addresses
 Problems can arise if the VIP address that you specified is used elsewhere in the network.
 Although the VIP is a 3-tuple, it is best to ensure that the IP dedicated to the VIP is only in use by the load balancing software and isn't in use at all in your network.
 Therefore, you should choose IPs from the RFC1918 range.

 ### Ports
 Port 61420 must be open for the load balancer to work correctly.
-Because the load balancer maintains a partial mesh, it needs to ensure that connectivity between nodes is unhindered.
+Because the load balancer uses GOSSIP, it requires to maintain a partial mesh.
+It therefore needs to ensure that connectivity between nodes is unhindered.

 ## Next steps